jwhughes-work/FullTimeAPI/README.md

 - GET /api/fixtures/{leagueId}?teamName={OptionalTeamName}
   Retrieves fixtures for the specified league.
 You can optionally filter the fixtures by providing a specific team name.

+### Results

+- GET /api/results/{leagueId}?teamName={OptionalTeamName}
+  Retrieves resutls for the specified league.
+You can optionally filter the results by providing a specific team name.

 ## Contributing

 Contributions are welcome!
 If you’d like to improve the API or add new features.